 97. Cashew milk

-(Some sources recommend against nut milks, claiming that their Omega-6 levels can contribute to inflammation.
-But the most recent research debunks this claim.
+(Some sources recommend against nut milk, suggesting that their Omega-6 levels can contribute to inflammation.
+However recent research debunks this claim.
 Just be sure you’re also getting enough Omega-3 so that these healthy nutrients are well-balanced!)

-This one is a game-changer for people recovering from particularly severe skin conditions.
-If your skin problems cause significant scarring or damage — say, from something like extreme cystic acne — then your body is not only fighting the cause, but is also trying to heal and rebuild.
+If your skin problems cause significant scarring or damage — say, from conditions like cystic acne — then your body is not only fighting the breakouts but is also trying to heal and rebuild your skin.
+This is where protein comes in.

-Protein is absolutely essential for wounds to repair themselves, including that damage on the surface of your skin.
-So to speed along recovery and lessen your chances of scarring, make sure you’re eating adequate amounts of protein!
+Protein is essential for wounds to repair themselves, including damage on the surface of your skin.
+To speed along recovery and lessen your chances of scarring, lean proteins can be a great help.
+Top choices include:

 98. Whey protein powder